• Skip to primary navigation

 Should you Soak Long-Grain Rice Before Cooking?

-Always rinse rice first.
+Rinsing rice first is important.
 There's no need to run it under a tap; simply wash it in a bowl of water to remove impurities and extra starch.

 Then, for best results, soak the rice for 30 minutes.
 This will stop the rice from sticking together.
 Drain using a sieve.